 That meal had everything, from veggies to lentils, goat, chicken.
 The next week I told my mom I wanted to start doing that with them.

 More than being inspired by the great food, I was impressed by these women putting all their efforts into making lunch for people.
 That’s what Indian cuisine is all about.
 Even when I think about chai, I think of me as a teenager opening up to my dad over a cup of tea.
 And you know, it takes from twenty to forty minutes to make chai from scratch…it means giving your time, your effort, your dedication.
 These were the true wow-factors that brought me to do what I do today.

 Is there anything you wished you stopped seeing in the restaurant world?

 Disrupting traditions, in the sense of disrupting the technique to create a new dish.
 In my opinion (and it’s, really, just my opinion) traditions are put into context for a reason and we don’t need to change them.
 Or at least, there is a place and a time to do that.
 First comes learning, respecting…it’s not an easy process.
 That’s why I always say: food is a journey, not a destination.

-If you liked this article, check out also our interview with Alex McCoy from Lucky Buns Restaurant in Washington DC.
+If you liked our interview with Chef Rosh from Hell’s Kitchen, check out also our interview with Alex McCoy from Lucky Buns Restaurant in Washington DC.